 An attorney for Grahl says that Circle K changed its overtime policies shortly after the collective action was filed in 2014.

-Exact terms of the settlement have yet to be hammered out.
+The exact terms of the settlement have yet to be hammered out.
 It’s still unclear how much overtime pay compensation each worker will receive.
 Court records show that Charles Grahl will receive an award of $15,000 for his role as the case’s representative plaintiff, but his total compensation package will be larger once his unpaid overtime wages are calculated.